Chronographer: Chronographer of American History (1844)

 In 1844 Willard first published the Chronographer of American History within an updated version of her History of the United States.
 This was also published the following year in large format, 4 × 6 ft, for use as a teaching aid in classrooms.
 While the tree analogy had been used before to depict historical events and family history Willard's was unusual in that it proceeded chronologically from left to right across the branches, rather than from root to branch.

 Willard's tree depicted the history of the United States from Columbus (1492) to the then modern time.
 Willard separated the chronology into four "parts" (depicted as principal branches) the first of which ended with the New England Confederation of 1643, the second with the end of the French and Indian War in 1763, the third with the adoption of the Constitution of the United States in 1789 and the last part running to the publication date.
 The parts each have several smaller branches representing key events in American history.
-The arrangement of branches was intended by Willard to organise the chaotic history of the United States into discrete parcels, conveying a sense of orderly progression.
+The arrangement of branches was intended by Willard to organize the chaotic history of the United States into discrete parcels, conveying a sense of orderly progression.
 She ignored any mention of the impact upon Native Americans, or indeed any mention of pre-Columbian American history (which was poorly understood at the time).
 Willard referred to the sky above the tree, where she placed her timeline scale, as the "circle of time".
 The ends of the branches touch this timeline to mark key dates.

 Willard included instructions to teachers with her Chronographer of American History.
 They were told to point to dates with a 4 ft long, black-tipped "pointing rod".
 The teacher was instructed to point the rod in a consistent manner and not allow the end to move while discussing a specific date to avoid confusing the students.
 Students were to be encouraged to develop their own "internal" chronographer of key dates to aid memory.

 Willard was particularly fond of the Chronographer of American History and it featured in all subsequent editions of the History of the United States and she updated the work through her lifetime.
 The 1844 edition ended with the 1841 death of President William Henry Harrison and later versions with the 1846-48 Mexican–American War or the Compromise of 1850.
 Willard's last edition of the chronographer, created in 1861, ignored the American Civil War that was then in progress and she chose to label her last branch as 1860.